 \section{Acknowledgments}

 The authors are grateful to Lisa Anne Hendricks, Eric Tzeng, and Russell Stewart for useful conversations, and to Nvidia for a hardware grant.
 JA is supported by a National Science Foundation Graduate Research Fellowship.
 MR is supported by a fellowship within the FIT weltweit-Program of the German Academic Exchange Service (DAAD).
-TD was supported in part by DARPA; AFRL; DoD MURI award N000141110688; NSF awards IIS-1212798, IIS-1427425, and IIS-1536003, and the Berkeley Vision and Learning Center.
+This work was additionally supported by DARPA, AFRL, DoD MURI award N000141110688, NSF awards IIS-1427425 and IIS-1212798, and the Berkeley Vision and Learning Center.